OpenHistoricalMap/leaflet-ohm-timeslider-v2/README.md

 `setStepAmount(newvalue)` -- Return the amount of time along the slider that the forward and backward buttons will advance on each step, and that auto-play will advance on each step (the Time Jump selector).
 This must be one of the options offered in the Time Jump selector: `1day` `1month` `1year` `10year` `100year`

 `autoplayStart()` -- Start automatically advancing the slider ("auto-play").
-GDA This is effectively the same as clicking the Skip Forward button every few seconds.
+This is effectively the same as clicking the Skip Forward button every few seconds.

 `autoplayPause()` -- Stop automatically advancing the slider ("auto-play").

 `autoplayIsRunning()` -- Return true/false indicating whether the timeline's auto-play mode is running.

+`listLanguages()` -- Return a list of the supported language translations for use with the `language` option.

 # Development